DavidVujic/python-polylith-docs/docs/configuration.md

 ### Components and bases documentation
-When `true`, a README is added when creating a component or a base.
+When `brick_docs_enabeld = true`, a README is added when creating a component or a base.

 ### Testing
-The create component and brick [commands](commands.md) will also create corresponding unit tests when enabled in the workspace configuration.
+The create component and brick [commands](commands.md) will also create corresponding unit tests when `enabled = true` in the test section of the workspace configuration.